Automate the Flow#

 Once you’ve mastered the basics, you can start automating your MLOps processes with Dataiku’s system of scenarios.
 A scenario in Dataiku is a set of actions to run, along with conditions for when they should execute and who should be notified of the results.

-Let’s design a scenario that rebuilds the furthest downstream dataset only if an upstream dataset satisfies certain conditions.
+Since the same tools can be used to retrain models or redeploy new versions of API services, let’s start small by designing a scenario that rebuilds the furthest downstream dataset only if an upstream dataset satisfies certain conditions.

 These automation tools can be implemented visually, with code, or a mixture of both.
 To get started using code in your MLOps workflows, see the Developer Guide.